 When the railway project started, however, Cooktown was approaching the heights of its commercial success.
 Tin deposits at Annan River, south of the town, were found in 1885, making up for declining alluvial gold yields.
 In addition, Burns Philp launched much of its New Guinea trade from Cooktown's harbour.
 Cooktown's residents had set aside funds for a botanic garden (1878) and for memorials to Captain Cook and Mary Watson, the heroine who perished in her escape from Lizard Island.

 Despite Cooktown's awkward terrain the streets were wide, and the gullies filled in with locally crushed granite.
-The port extended over two kilometres along the river, the town hall was spacious and the hospital had 80 beds (1894).
+The port extended over 2 km along the river, the town hall was spacious and the hospital had 80 beds (1894).
 A school of arts had nearly 1900 books and a mineral and curio collection, and the Federal Hall had a skating rink.
 There were plans for a cigar factory, using locally grown tobacco, but these came to nothing.
 The surrounding area was under the Daintree divisional board which met next to the school of arts.